When people ask me what the difference is between a good freelancer and a great freelancer I say,

 *Becoming Head Copywriter For Two Major Brands

-I transformed my life by digging into the deep psychology of Dale’s message.
+Every time i’ve gotten to the edge I helped myself make the right choice by digging into the deep psychology of Dale Carnegie’s principles.
 If you haven’t read How To Win Friends and Influence People the main premise is:

 ‘Pay attention to people and make conversations about them.’